IRS-Devl/ComputerVision-UAV-Maneuvering/UniAxisFaceTracker/README.md

 - Setting up the parameters such that the motor rotation copes up with the rate of pixel change of the detections in the frame.
 - Extending the setup to three servo motor actuations in order to get yaw,pitch and roll movements of the camera (3 degrees of freedom).

-## Face Tracking setup and Results
+## Face tracking setup and results
 ![GIF facetrack](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/FaceGIF.gif)
 ![CamMotion](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/CamMotion.gif)
 ![Setup](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/FaceTrackingSetup.jpeg)